AlecMcCutcheon/Get-QuantumRandom/README.md

                           - If False, Allows Other Modes to be used (Default: False)

 -Shuffle <switch>       A Switch to Shuffle the InputArray or not (Default: False) [Optional]
-                          - If True, Uses the QRNG to randomly shuffe the Dictionary
+                          - If True, Uses the QRNG to randomly shuffle the Dictionary
                           - If False, Uses the QRNG to randomly choose a value from the Dictionary

 # If Only Dictionary, Picks a random word from Dictionary